saferpay/jsonapi/texts/ContainerDictionary.md

 </td>
 <td class="col-sm-8">

-	<div style="padding-bottom: 10px">This option is very specific for the MasterPass business scenario where the amount may be adjusted after the redirect to MasterPass and QueryPaymentMeans to allow for changes in shipping costs.
-If this is set to true, DCC will not be done right away (but may be done later with an additional redirect).
-DON’T USE THIS IF YOU’RE NOT SURE – IT’S PROBABLY NOT WHAT YOU WANT!</div>
+	<div style="padding-bottom: 10px">This option is very specific for the MasterPass business scenario where the amount may be adjusted after the redirect to MasterPass and QueryPaymentMeans to allow for changes in shipping costs. <br> If this is set to true, DCC will not be done right away (but may be done later with an additional redirect). <br> DON’T USE THIS IF YOU’RE NOT SURE – IT’S PROBABLY NOT WHAT YOU WANT!</div>
 	<i class="small text-muted">
 			</i>
 </td>